qrtl/axls-custom/stock_picking_validate_jobcan_wf/README.rst

 Configuration
 =============

-In your api configuration,

--  Set the value of the code to 'jobcan'.
--  Set the value of the Header API Key String to 'Authorization'.
--  Set the value of the API Key or Token to the concatenation of 'Token ' and your token.
+Create the API configuration record 'Jobcan WF' with a valid API token (in API Key or Token) taken from the Jobcan WF admin page.

 This module depends on the 'base_api_connection'.
-Therefore, please adhere to the configuration steps outlined in this module.
+Therefore, adhere to the configuration steps outlined in this module.

 Bug Tracker
 ===========